iamanilantony/DSA/Arrays/Readme.md

-## Submit the following on your Leetcode profile itself
+## Submit the following on your Leetcode profile itself.

 ### Easy
 1. [Build Array from Permutation](https://leetcode.com/problems/build-array-from-permutation/)